O’Rourke Unopposed

 Levis decided to reach out to O’Rourke through a friend, “In normal times I would have met her by now.”
 And after they chatted, “I just kept coming back to: She can do some of the things I can’t do.”

 And when at a recent endorsement interview someone said, “The person you are running against is great, why should we endorse you?”
-O’Rourke answered, “If it were me, I’d probably endorse her.”
+Levis answered, “If it were me, I’d probably endorse her.”

 She adds, “I believe it in my soul.
 It’s the right thing for the school district.”